 Do you have LGBT2Q+ therapists at Transforming Emotions?

 Yes.
-We do have one or more members who self-identify as members of the LGBT2Q+ community providing services.
-All therapists providing services through Transforming Emotions are committed to the ongoing personal growth necessary to be and to become responsible allies to members of the LGBT2Q+ community.
+We do have members who self-identify as members of the LGBT2Q+ community providing services.
+All therapists providing services through Transforming Emotions are committed to respectful and responsible service to members of LGBT2Q+ community.

 What do I look for in a therapist?